Azure/service-fabric-mesh-preview/README.md

 ## Getting Started

 Here is how you can get started:
+- Setup Service Fabric Mesh with [CLI](/docs/conceptual-docs/cli-setup.md)

-- Deploy an application to Mesh using Azure CLI [quickstart guide](./docs/conceptual-docs/service-fabric-mesh-quickstart-deploy-container.md).
+- Deploy an application to Mesh using Azure CLI [quickstart guide](/docs/conceptual-docs/application-deployment-quickstart.md).

 - Create an asp.net core application using Visual Studio and deploy to Mesh []().